-Kardashian robbery probe: Driver, 2 others released in Paris
+Kardashian robbery probe: Driver, 2 others freed; DNA found

-PARIS (AP) — French investigators have released a chauffeur for Kim Kardashian West and two others in a probe into the robbery of more than $10 million worth of jewelry from the star’s Paris rented apartment in October.
+PARIS (AP) — French investigators have released a chauffeur for Kim Kardashian West and two other people in their probe into the robbery of more than $10 million worth of jewelry from the star’s Paris apartment in October.

-The driver’s brother and 13 others remain in custody Wednesday after a round of arrests this week, according to the Paris prosecutor’s office.
+The driver’s brother and 13 others, including two women, remained in custody Wednesday night after a round of arrests this week, according to the Paris prosecutor’s office.

-Authorities are focusing on the possibility that it was an inside job.
+Authorities are focusing on the possibility that the robbery was an inside job.

-Officials have said that brothers Michael Madar, 40, and Gary Madar, 27, worked for the same car service company and were among those arrested.
-It was unclear which brother drove Kardashian the night of the robbery.
+The Paris prosecutor’s office said chauffeur Michael Madar, 40, was among three people released overnight, including a woman.
+Madar is believed to have driven Kardashian the night of the robbery.

 Most Read Stories